SAP/ai-sdk-js/packages/orchestration/README.md

 Use the orchestration client with templating to pass a prompt with placeholders, that are filled with input parameters during a chat completion request.

-This feature enables you to vary the prompt based on the input parameters.
+You can vary the prompt based on the input parameters.

 ```TS
 import { OrchestrationClient } from '@sap-ai-sdk/orchestration';